vincentvlk/stg/README.md

 # stg
-Subnetting Tests Generator - stg
+##Subnetting Tests Generator - stg
+---
+Hello!

-stg is a simple CLI Subnetting Tests Generator written in C programming language.
+*stg* is a simple CLI Subnetting Tests Generator written in C programming language.
 This software is targeted towards networking students and professionals to increase and train their subnetting skills.

 WARNING: I'am just a hobby programmer with mediocre programming skills, so the source code is pretty terrible ;-)